appfirst/statsd_clients/python/README.md

     Statsd.set_transport(UDPTransport())

 The IP address and udp port number are configured in local_settings.py.
-Once these configuration attributes are set, the client is threadsafe for general usage.
+Once these configuration attributes are set, the client is thread safe for general usage.
+Please be aware that the client will create a python thread to run the aggregation function.
+As you know, you should not call os.fork() if python threads are running, so if you use multiprocessing, import the statsd library *after* you fork.

 Usage:
 -----